 Manufacturers and importers must consider numerous product safety regulations in their operations.
 This applies in particular to such goods as food, medicines, cosmetics, and medical devices.
 Within the European Union, compliance with EU directives is of utmost importance.
 In turn, in the United States, these issues are regulated by the Food and Drug Administration (FDA).
 This article discusses the scope of the FDA’s activities and its correlation with other markets.

 The Food and Drug Administration was founded in 1906.
-It is a U.S. Government institution, which is financed in about 80% from the state budget.
+It is a U.S. Government institution that is financed by about 80% of the state budget.
 FDA regulates and supervises the food, pharmaceutical, and medical device markets in the United States.
 The FDA’s approval of a product indicates both its safety and effectiveness, mainly as a result of the rigorous standards applied by the FDA.

 FDA scope of operation